hyperionix/docs/content/guide/package-3.md

 ----------------------------------
 ```

-Open events.jsonl file and view the events:
+Open events.jsonl file and view the last event on the last line:
 ```bat
 code events.jsonl
 ```
+The file is a valid JSON so you can easy beatify it e.g. with vscode (`Ctrl + P -> Format Document`) but note that it could be large enough.
+But you free to erase the file content when you need.

 In [the next](package-4) part we will show how to use `onExit` callback and how to inject the probe into real process for testing.